One-act plays: Saturday November 4

 Thespian: $50 each

-This includes a festival t-shirt, admission to all performance events*, lunch, admission to workshops, access to the online Critics Choice performances.
+This includes a festival t-shirt, admission to all performance events*, lunch, pizza dinner, admission to the Critics Choice performances**.

 The One Act Play Festival will feature a full day of performances starting at 9:00 a.m.

 All Stock Set Pieces will be provided at the District and State Festival.
 If you wish to purchase or build any or all of the stock pieces for your own rehearsal purposes, go to:http://palcospecialties.com/pricelist.htm.
 At the Festival, every troupe must use the Stock Set Pieces provided by the Festival.

 The following Stock Set Pieces will be provided for use at District and State Level Assessments: